walterhiggins/ScriptCraft/docs/Using-Java-APIs-In-Javascript.md

 change JavaBean properties using a simple .{propertyName} notation instead of using the Java .get{PropertyName}() and .set{PropertyName() methods.
 This results in more concise code.
-This simpler notation is provided by the Javascript Engine embedded in Java 6 and later versions.
-Javascript does not have access to private members, the .{propertyName} notation is automagically converted to the appropriate .get{PropertyName}() or .set{PropertyName}() method by Java.
+This simpler notation is provided by the JavaScript Engine embedded in Java 6 and later versions.
+JavaScript does not have access to private members, the .{propertyName} notation is automagically converted to the appropriate .get{PropertyName}() or .set{PropertyName}() method by Java.